 Why are consumers turning to mobile shopping

-The early mobile commerce focused on the selling and purchasing of ringtones, logos, and songs.
-Today, the predominantly sold items are related to fashion, beauty, and lifestyle industries – clothes, make-up & cosmetics, and home & living.
-Consequently, mobile shopping has become a vital revenue-stream for e-retailers as an effective channel to reach potential customers and boost sales.
+Early mobile commerce focused on selling and purchasing ringtones, logos, and songs.
+Today, the predominantly sold items are related to fashion, beauty, and lifestyle industries: clothes, make-up & cosmetics, and home & living.
+Consequently, mobile shopping has become a vital revenue stream for online retailers as an effective channel to reach potential customers and boost sales.

 Shifts in consumer power and preference around efficiency and speed intersect with technological, economic, industrial, and societal factors to accelerate retail’s transformation over the next 5-10 years.
-This results in innovation that drives brands and their customers away from stores and further toward digital commerce and convenience.
+Today, consumers prefer mobile commerce sites for the majority of their time.
+This results in innovation that drives brands and their customers away from physical stores and further toward digital commerce and convenience.

 However, m-commerce does not drive shoppers away from physical stores in its entirety.
 It turns out it improves the offline shopping experience.
-Shoppers use their phones and m-shopping services before visiting a physical store to get inspiration, find a specific product or brand to buy; plan a trip to the store – find locations or closest stores, or narrow down the choices.
+Shoppers use their phones and m-shopping services before visiting a physical store to:

 But what ultimately drives customers to mobile shopping is convenience.
-It is not necessary to go to the store and wait in line anymore.
+It is unnecessary to go to the store and wait in line anymore.
 They can browse and view products, compare prices, buy, share purchases, or favorite items with friends without leaving their home or while doing any other activity.

-Shoppers are also engaged by loyalty and reward programs permanently in action by brands and retailers to attract people.
+Shoppers are also engaged by loyalty and reward programs that retailers offer permanently to attract people.
 They love coupons, rewards, and discounts.
 Mobile shopping apps gave way to customer empowerment – they can have a pleasant shopping experience whenever and wherever they want via their mobile phone.

 Benefits of m-commerce for shop owners

 A mobile shopping app is an excellent additional tool for shop owners to engage customers and offer a great user experience.
 Incorporating mobile commerce into online sales strategies needs to happen sooner than later.
-By learning how m-commerce functions, using the right platforms, and jumping on trends early, store owners can quickly gain an edge over the competitors.
-But what it brings to their business and customers?
-For starters, 85% of consumers prefer mobile apps to mobile websites.
+By learning how m-commerce functions, using the right platforms and jumping on trends early, store owners can quickly gain an edge over the competitors.
+But what does it bring to their business and customers?
+For starters, 85% of consumers prefer mobile commerce apps to mobile websites and here is why:

 People mostly appreciate speed and simplicity and want to finish their tasks quickly and without obstacles.
 Creating a fast and convenient mobile app makes the overall buying process much more comfortable and faster.
 Making it interactive and adding some exclusive content (coupons, discount notifications, etc.) ensures a user experience that will keep shoppers happy.

-50% of users like notifications and 80% of users say offers and rewards make them more loyal to a brand.
+- Direct channel of communication with customers.
+50% of users like notifications, and 80% say offers and rewards make them more loyal to a brand.
 Push notifications are an opportunity for sellers to communicate directly with their customers.
 They can send direct alerts about new products, updates, discounts, and promotions.
 Most people want exclusive stuff and perceive informing about news or deals as care.
 All this leads to better engagement, expanded reach, and customer loyalty and brand awareness.

 With mobile apps, brands also can deliver personalized content to customers based purely on individual preferences and shopping patterns.
 User location, interests, social media profiles, items viewed, etc. can all be utilized to bring people what they need.